Connect with others who understand.

 How Do You Know if You Have HER2-Positive Breast Cancer?

-Your health care provider will likely test your breast cancer cells for HER2 when you have a biopsy or when your tumor is removed during surgery.
+Your healthcare provider will likely test your breast cancer cells for HER2 when you have a biopsy or when your tumor is removed during surgery.
 A breast biopsy is a medical procedure where a small sample of breast tissue is taken using a special needle or during surgery.
-A pathologist then examines this sample to check for signs of breast cancer or other health conditions.
+A pathologist examines the sample under a microscope to check for cancerous cells and determine HER2 status.

 You can learn more about testing for HER2 here.